The Past Is Not Past

 Introduction

-They may experience:
+They may notice:

 repeating relationship struggles

-anxiety or sadness without clear explanation
+anxiety or sadness without a clear explanation

 emotional heaviness